Revolutionary-Games/Thrive/doc/style_guide.md

   that are meant for whatever kind of interaction you are designing.

 - We have rewritten several controls to workaround Godot bugs or limitations, and add custom features.
-All these rewritten controls are placed in "res://src/gui_common/".
+All these rewritten/customized controls are placed in "res://src/gui_common/".
 Currently there are `CustomCheckBox`, `CustomDialog`,  `CustomConfirmationDialog`, `ErrorDialog`, `TutorialDialog`, `CustomDropDown`, `CustomRichTextLabel`, and